alexanderogle/infectionsim/README.md

 to be exported and imported as CSVs.
 You can thus generate a large and densely connected network once and then use it repeatedly for future simulations.

+A TemporalNetwork object is a collection of Network objects.
+TemporalNetwork manages state and generation of these Network objects.

-A Simulation object manages the set up and tracks the evolution of state for a Population object (whether structured via a Network object or not) over a specified time.
+A Simulation object manages the set up and tracks the evolution of state for a Population object over a specified time.

+A NetworkSimulation object manages the setup and tracks the evolution of state for a Population object that is structured by a Network object.

+A TemporalNetworkSimulation object manages the setup and tracks the evolution of state for a Population object that is structured by a TemporalNetwork object.
+Ideally, the TemporalNetwork would be defined in such a way as to simulate events where policies such as social distancing are implemented (the max connections between people decreases to some minimum over a small time period, and is maintained for some period of time).

 ## Simulation Process Abstractly:
-The process for running the simulation (done in model.py) currently goes like this:
+The process for running the simulation (done in a model.py file) currently goes like this:
 1. Create a Population object.
-2. Either generate a Network object for the Population, optionally saving the Network object as a CSV, or read in a CSV file as a Network object (importing currently not working).
+2. Generate a Network or TemporalNetwork object depending on the type of simulation desired (the base Simulation class does not use Network objects).
 2. Setup the Simulation with user defined initial conditions and run it.
-Define what kind of simulation to run here (currently just NetworkSimulation, but will include TemporalNetworkSimulation in the future).
+Define what kind of simulation to run here (can be the base Simulation, NetworkSimulation or TemporalNetworkSimulation).
 3. Plot and examine the results.

-## To Run Simulation:
+## To Run a Simulation:
-1. Edit 'model.py' as desired
+1. Edit either 'model_static_network.py' or 'model_temporal_network.py' as desired
+or create your own model_.py file
 2. Run $ python3 model.py

 Required dependencies: